kylerlam/kylerlam/README.md

 # About me

 ## Introduction
-- Software Engineering Degree
+- BCs in Software Engineering
-- full-stack development fans
+- Committed to being a full-stack developer
-- web spider fans
+- Web spider fans
-- stay positive in life
 - the project I am holding: [project link](http://165.232.166.136/#/) user: admin; password: 123123

 ## My status
-Todo's
+### Working
+- Looking for a position as a web developer
+### Learning
 - Django
+- React
+- PHP

 ## Habit
 - ✈️Travel✈️